Interest Group Orientation Guide

 Interest groups, like all SAEM members, are invited to use the SAEM didactic submission platform to submit didactic session proposals for consideration by the Program Committee.
 Selection of all educational sessions is made by the Program Committee.
 Once sessions are accepted, they are considered part of the SAEM Annual Meeting, and are not listed as sponsored by a committee, task force, interest group, or individual.
 Didactic proposal guidelines, deadlines, and access to the submission platform can be found on the SAEM website.
 Submission dates are announced through SAEM office communications.

-Interest groups are encouraged to conduct their business via e-mail and through the SAEM community site.
-SAEM provides a community to any interest group once it has been approved by the Board of Directors to begin recruiting members.
+Interest groups are encouraged to conduct their business via the SAEM community site.
+SAEM provides a community to all interest groups once they have been approved by the Board of Directors to begin recruiting members.
 These communities are funded by SAEM, and SAEM staff liaisons will work with interest group chairs to maintain the community.
 The communities are open only to members of the interest groups and therefore only to SAEM members.

 Interest groups may use SAEM letterhead for communications, such as meeting notices and correspondence with members of the interest group or other interest groups.
 SAEM letterhead may not be used to communicate with other organizations, or to the general public, unless approved in advance by the president.
 Copies of all such correspondence should be forwarded to the interest group’s staff liaison.